nushell/nushell.github.io/book/custom_commands.md

 }
 ```

-You can call this command either without the parameter or with a value to overrride the default value:
+You can call this command either without the parameter or with a value to override the default value:

 ```
 > greet